Top 5 uses for Botox® – Dr Anita Dhunna

 However, did you know that Botox® was first approved by the FDA as a medical product in 1989 to treat two eye muscle disorders, blepharospasm (uncontrollable blinking) and strabismus (crossed eyes)?
 The FDA approved Botox® for treating cervical dystonia, which is a condition that causes severe neck and shoulder muscle contractions in the year 2000.
 Dr Anita Dhunna offers Botox® injections for many cosmetic concerns.
 Over the years, the five most common uses for Botulinum Toxin Type A (the name of the actual substance used – Botox® is simply a brand name for said substance) have become hugely popular with patients all across the globe!

-Botox® is only legally available to medical professionals who can expertly judge how much of the product to use and which areas of the face to use it.
+Botox® being a prescription only medicine is only legally available to medical professionals under prescription who can expertly judge how much of the product to use and which areas of the face to use it.
 You won’t end up looking expressionless or permanently surprised, if you seek the treatment from someone who is licensed and adequately trained to prescribe and use it.
 Botox® will not, however, treat deeper folds and crevices (static lines and wrinkles), and these skin concerns would best be treated by alternative methods, such as dermal fillers.

 With modern injections techniques being constantly updated and innovative solutions created to combat the ageing process, Botox® has recently been a popular choice for the discerning cosmetic doctor to treat the appearance of a sagging jawline and even a lumpy chin!
 Teamed with dermal fillers, a more chiselled, contoured jawline can be achieved with a few simple injections, and that cobbled look that we sometimes get around the chin area when speaking can be smoothed and reduced.